apptainer/apptainer-userdocs/checkpoint.rst

  Overview
 **********

-The checkpoint feature allows users to transparently save the state of their containerized applications while they are executing and then restart them from saved.
+The checkpoint feature allows users to transparently save the state of containerized applications while they are executing and then restart them from the saved state.

 This is valuable for use cases that need to minimize the impact of ephemeral environment failures, random hardware failures or job premption.